 Certain universities and colleges offer programs to those with a bachelor’s degree in nursing science, while others require a master’s degree.
 Conferences, seminars, and continuing education courses are other ways to acquire training in case management.

 Various certification options are available for nurses who choose case management as a specialty.
 The following are some of the most common ways to obtain certification in this field:

-- Registered nurses who have at least two years of experience in a hospital or similar facility can schedule an examination with American Case Management–the organization that offers testing and subsequent certification.
+- Registered nurses with at least two years of experience in a hospital or similar facility can schedule an examination with American Case Management.
+This organization offers testing and subsequent certification.

-- An additional 30 hours of continuing education on the topic of case management and 2,000 additional hours of hands on experience in clinical case management qualifies a registered nurse to become board certified.
+- An additional 30 hours of continuing education on the topic of case management and 2,000 additional hours of hands-on experience in clinical case management qualify a registered nurse to become board certified.
 However, this must follow two years of experience in acute care at a facility such as a general hospital.
-Certification of this type is typically awarded by the American Nurses Credentialing Center–ANCC.
+Certification of this type is from the American Nurses Credentialing Center–ANCC.

 - Another alternative is to become certified through the American Academy of Case Management–FAACM.
-This organization typically requires that registered nurses complete 60 hours of coursework, obtain additional work experience and get a passing grade on an examination.
+This organization typically requires that registered nurses complete 60 hours of coursework, obtain additional work experience, and pass an examination grade.

 Nursing jobs involving case management offer additional options.
-For example, a registered nurse interested in becoming a case manager may choose to work with patients suffering from specific illnesses such as cancer, HIV/AIDS, mental illness or diseases that are terminal in nature.
+For example, a registered nurse interested in becoming a case manager may choose to work with patients suffering from specific illnesses such as cancer, HIV/AIDS, mental illness, or terminal diseases.

 What is the Job Outlook for Nurse Case Managers?